-Interest and other credit facility expenses-Interest and other credit facility fees are recorded on an accrual basis by the Operating Company.
-See Note 7, Borrowing Facilities, for details.
+Interest and other financing expenses - Interest and other financing fees are recorded on an accrual basis by the Company.
+See Note 7, Borrowings, for details.

-Deferred credit facility costs-The deferred credit facility costs of the Operating Company consist of capitalized expenses related to the origination and amending of the Operating Company's existing credit facilities.
-The Operating Company amortizes these costs into expense using the straight-line method over the stated life of the related credit facility.
-See Note 7, Borrowing Facilities, for details.
+Deferred financing costs - The deferred financing costs of the Company consists of capitalized expenses related to the origination and amending of the Company's borrowings.
+The Company amortizes these costs into expense using the straight-line method over the stated life of the related borrowing.
+See Note 7, Borrowings, for details.